Study on mice first

 Anchored particles expand the spectrum of visible light in such a way that animals can perceive near-infrared radiation from the invisible range, the researchers write.
 The brain then processes and interprets this information as an image.
 “This is happening without the help of complex equipment,” the study said.
 After the injection, the effect lasted up to two months.

 In addition, this procedure appears to be relatively safe.
 Side effects were rare in the test animals.
-According to scientists, some animals developed corneal clouding after the injection, but it disappeared within a week.
+According to scientists, some animals developed corneal opacity, but it disappeared within a week.

 “We therefore believe that this technology also works for the human eye,” said lead author Tian Xue.
 “In our experiment, the nanoparticles absorbed infrared light at a wavelength of 980 nanometers and converted it into light at a wavelength of 535 nanometers.”
 Light at 535 nanometers is visible to the human eye and is perceived as green.

 According to scientists, it is conceivable that nanoparticles can be used not only to improve human vision, but also to treat visual defects and eye diseases.
 “With this research, we have greatly expanded the applications of nanoparticle technology.
-With a little help, we can be able to see all the hidden NIR and IR information in space that is not visible to the naked eye,” concludes Study Author Gang Han.
+With a little help, we can see all the hidden information about NIR and IR radiation in space that is not visible to the naked eye,” concludes Study Author Gang Han.